joachimdalen/azdevops-work-item-wiki/README.md

 - Pull requests should target the `develop` branch

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/123-some-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some feature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/123-some-feature`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>